VOID001/ssf2fcitx/README.md

 * The skin converted may have problem with left, right align, sometimes you need to manually adjust it (Just Change the value MarginLeft & MarginRight in skin config file

+## Acknowlegements

+* kimtoy for providing the ssf extraction process
+* csslayer for giving hints on fcitx skin drawing process